assen-totin/cdn/README.md

 In this case selected headers and all cookies are sent to the authorisation body.
 To have them sent, set the configuration option "cdn_json_extended" to "yes".

 The three headers that are included if available are Authorization, If-None-Match and If-Modified-Since.
-Extra header may be specfified in configuration option "FIXME".
+Extra header may be specified in configuration option "FIXME" (coming soon).

 This case typically uses JSON request type and Unix socket transport.